judycurie/judy/docs/assignments/week04.md

 1. Step 1.
 Download and Install the latest version of Thonny according to your operating system
 2. Step 2.
 Launch the Arduino application.
 3. Step 3.
-Add Seeed Studio XIAO RP2040 board package to your Thonny - navigate to Tools > Options > Choose MicroPython (Raspberry Pi Pico), Port: <Try to detect port automatically >,
+Add Seeed Studio XIAO RP2040 board package to your Thonny - navigate to Tools > Options > Interpreter > Choose MicroPython (Raspberry Pi Pico), Port: <Try to detect port automatically >,
-4. Click Install or updat MircoPython, to have the Seeed Studio XIAO RP2040 board detected, you need to double-tap the reset buttom.
+4. Click Install or update MircoPython, to have the Seeed Studio XIAO RP2040 board detected, you need to double-tap the reset Button.
 ![](../images/week04/WhatsApp Image 2023-02-21 at 11.52.47.jpeg)

 5. For blinking  LED the ws2812.py library has to be downloaded, opened with Tonny and saved as RaspberryPi file "ws2812.py".Blinking LED works correctly.
 ![](../images/week04/Screenshot 2023-02-20 204107x.png)

 Blinking LED MicroPython